alphagov/govuk-developer-docs/source/manual/pact-broker.html.md

 [Pact](https://docs.pact.io/) is a tool we use for *contract testing*.
 Contract testing involves creating a set of tests that are shared between an API (the "provider") and its users ("consumers") using some kind of "broker".
 For example, the Publishing API has a "pact" or "contract" with GDS API Adapters:

-- the expected interactions are defined in [the publishing_api_test.rb in gds-api-adapters](https://github.com/alphagov/gds-api-adapters/blob/master/test/publishing_api_test.rb)
+- the expected interactions are defined in [imminence_api_pact_test.rb in GDS API Adapters](https://github.com/alphagov/gds-api-adapters/blob/master/test/imminence/imminence_api_pact_test.rb)
 - when these tests are run they output a JSON pactfile which is published to [our pact broker](https://github.com/alphagov/govuk-pact-broker) ([live site](https://pact-broker.cloudapps.digital/))
-- the build of publishing api will use this pactfile to test the publishing-api service
+- the build of Imminence will use this pactfile to test the Imminence service

 GDS API Adapters is really a proxy for real "consumer" apps, like Whitehall.
 We have [a set of shared stubs](https://github.com/alphagov/gds-api-adapters/tree/master/lib/gds_api/test_helpers) that are used to test GDS API Adapters with each app - ensuring they are in sync.
 GDS API Adapters can then do "proper contract testing" on behalf of all the apps that use it.